shannonzoch/FIPsGPOincrementalTest.ps1/README.md

 ---

-### `SOUR_Crypto_Incremental_Push.ps1` — *v1.2.0*
+### `SOUR_Crypto_Incremental_Push.ps1` — *v1.3.0*

 **Purpose**
 An interactive menu-driven script that pushes strong-cryptography GPO registry settings to the SOUR workstation OU GPO one group at a time from the Domain Controller.
 Accepts `-GPOName` and `-SOURHost` as mandatory parameters at invocation; PowerShell will prompt interactively for either if omitted.
 Uses `Set-GPRegistryValue` to write each setting directly into the GPO's `registry.pol` without requiring GPME or the Group Policy Management Editor to be open, then calls `Invoke-GPUpdate` to force the workstation to pull the change immediately without waiting for the standard 90-minute refresh interval.
 The ten groups are identical in content to those in the local incremental script.
 Each group has a corresponding rollback using `Remove-GPRegistryValue`.
-A `[V]` verify option runs `Invoke-Command` against the workstation to display the live registry state after a reboot, confirming the GPO was applied before testing begins.
+A `[V]` verify option runs `Invoke-Command` against the workstation to display the live registry state after a reboot.
+A `[I]` import option reads `crypto_snapshot.json` from `SOUR_Crypto_Local_Incremental.ps1` off the workstation, diffs it against the current live registry to determine exactly which settings survived local testing, and applies only those settings to the GPO automatically.
 Correctly uses `0xffffffff` for all Cipher, Hash, and KeyExchangeAlgorithm Enabled values.
 Intentionally omits FIPS, PKCS, and the SHA256 SCHANNEL hash registry key.

 **User Guide**

+*Standard incremental workflow:*
 1. Log on to the Domain Controller with a Domain Admin account or an account with delegated GPO editing rights.
 2. Open an elevated PowerShell session.
 3. Confirm the GroupPolicy module is available: `Get-Module -ListAvailable GroupPolicy`